materpillar/materpillar.github.io/_posts/2018-12-10-UniPiController.markdown

 - IP-address to listen on for incoming SMTP connections: `127.0.0.1 ; ::1`
 - Other destinations for which mail is accepted: `UniPi`
 - Machines to relay mail for: `<leave this blank>`
-- IP address or host name of the outgoing smarthost: <mail.example.com::587>
+- IP address or host name of the outgoing smarthost: `smtp.example.com:587`
 - Hide local mail name in outgoing mail?
-  Yes - all outgoing mail will appear to come from your smarthost account **No - mail sent with a valid sender name header will keep the sender’s name**
+  - Yes - all outgoing mail will appear to come from your smarthost account
+  - `No - mail sent with a valid sender name header will keep the sender’s name`
 - Keep number of DNS-queries minimal (Dial-on-Demand)? `No`
 - Delivery method for local mail: `<choose the one you prefer>`
 - Split configuration file into small files? `No`